mui-z/wolf/README.md

 # wolf pull ~/projects/FooApp/FooAppPackage/UIComponent ./
 ```

-This command push to xcode and reflect changes.
+This command push to xcode and apply changes.
-It could not run in running auto reflect changes.
 Note that this command forces an overwrite!

 ### sync